OpenLake/DevLabs-2025/App/README.md

 ## ❓ FAQ

-*Q: Do I need prior experience with React or Next.js?*
+*Q: Do I need prior experience with Android or Flutter?*
-A: No, we'll start with the basics.
-Basic knowledge of HTML, CSS, and JavaScript is recommended.
+A: No—everything starts from the basics.

 *Q: How much time commitment is expected?*
 A: Plan for approximately 10-15 hours per week for best results.

 *Q: Can I use additional libraries not mentioned in the resources?*
 A: Yes, but discuss with your mentor first to ensure it aligns with the project goals.

+*Q: Can I switch between Kotlin and Flutter mid-track?*

+A: We recommend sticking to one until the end, but you’re free to explore both later.

 *Q: Will we be working individually or in teams?*
 A: Both!
 Some exercises will be individual, but the main project will involve team collaboration.